dogsvr/example-proj-cfg/README.md

 > **Platform note**: the `tools/` layout described here assumes **Linux x86-64**, and this is the only environment the project has been tested on. `Luban.dll` itself is cross-platform (managed by `dotnet`), but `flatc` is a native binary — macOS / Windows developers must substitute an appropriate `flatc` build from the [FlatBuffers releases](https://github.com/google/flatbuffers/releases) (`flatc.exe` on Windows, Mach-O binary on macOS).
 Other OS/arch combos may or may not work — file an issue if something breaks.

 System-level: `dotnet` runtime (for Luban.dll), `python3 + openpyxl` (for reading `__tables__.xlsx`).
 See also the [cfg-luban-cli prerequisites](../cfg-luban/cfg-luban-cli/README.md#prerequisites).

+**Node.js**: tested on **v16.15.1 on Linux (x86-64)**.
+Newer LTS versions (18 / 20 / 22) are expected to work but are not routinely exercised; older versions may not.
+File an issue if something breaks on your runtime.

 Repo-local: